Cordyceps for Asthma and 7 Other Conditions

 The researchers also found the Cordyceps group had improved scores in asthma symptoms, activity limitations and emotional function categories.

-The C. sinesis group also used significantly less rescue medications.
+The C. sinesis group also used significantly fewer rescue medications.

 The researchers continued to follow the patients for another three months after they stopped the Cordyceps treatment.
 Their asthma symptom improvements compared to the control group continued.